-FOOD AND BEVERAGE Note: food and beverage charges per attendee should not exceed \$30/person per meal Costs associated with providing food and beverage at a program.
+FOOD AND BEVERAGE Costs associated with providing food and In accordance with the Food and beverage charges per attendee should not exceed \$30/person per meal.
+Enough food and beverage must be provided for all Ohio State student attendees expected at an event.
+PUBLICITY Limited to 20% of total program beverage at a program.
 Events hosted in the Ohio Union and RPAC spaces must coordinate food through University Catering.
 CSA can pay University Catering directly/on a non-reimbursement basis.
-Enough food and beverage must be provided for all Ohio State student attendees expected at an event.
-In accordance with the Coca-Cola contract, competitive products may not be purchased or distributed Food and beverages will not be reimbursed if they violate your venue regulations (e.g. outside food cannot be brought into the Union without permission) Alcohol and bartenders are not permissible expenses.
-PUBLICITY Limited to 20% of total program cost Costs for publicizing a program with flyers, posters, advertising in local media.
-Costs associated with apparel for the publicizing of a program; INCENTIVES/TAKE- AWAYS/PRIZES Limited to 50% of the total program cost Up to \$10 per attendee may be spent on prizes.
+Food and beverage costs are fundable only if they comply with campus building catering policies.
+Costs for publicizing a program with flyers, posters, advertising in local media.
+Costs Coca-Cola contract, competitive products may not be purchased or distributed Food and beverages will not be reimbursed if they violate venue regulations (e.g. outside food cannot be brought into the Union without permission) INCENTIVES/TAKE- associated with apparel for the publicizing of a program; Costs associated with items given at the Raffles AWAYS/PRIZES Limited to 50% of the total program cost Up to \$10 per attendee may be spent on prizes.
 Any single prize item must be no more than \$200.
-Items distributed prior to a program fall under the PUBLICITY category.
-If programming funds are used on a cash equivalent item (gift card, voucher, or other item that can be used to pay educational expenses included in the cost of attendance) used as a prize, gift, or award then an additional audit form must be submitted for federal student aid requirements.
+Items distributed prior to a program fall under the PUBLICITY category. conclusion of a program.
+Enough takeaways should be ordered for all anticipated Ohio State student attendees, all students attendees must be equally eligible to receive takeaways.
+All Ohio State student attendees must be equally eligible to receive a prize given through a random drawing.
+Costs associated with incentives used to publicize or promote event attendance and engagement.
+Costs associated with prizes given out as a result of winning a contest or drawing. raines If programming funds are used on a cash equivalent item (gift card, voucher, or other item that can be used to pay educational expenses included in the cost of attendance) used as a prize, gift, or award then an additional audit form must be submitted for federal student aid requirements.
 This applies if a student attendee of a program is given the prize, gift, or award as a result of winning a contest or drawing.
 If the prize, gift, or award is not funded through programming funds, this does not apply.
-Costs associated with items given at the conclusion of a program.
-Costs associated with incentives used to publicize or promote event attendance and engagement.
-Costs associated with prizes given out as a result of winning a contest or drawing.
 Food is in this category if it is not consumed at the event, but rather given at the end of the event.
 Gift cards (vouchers, etc.) are fundable as a prize for a contest or drawing.
 If used, a form with the recipient's name and contact information must be submitted as part of the program audit.
 If the audit form is not completed your organization may not be reimbursed for these expenses.
-Raffles APPAREL Limited to 20% of the total program cost Costs associated with apparel at a program.
-To be eligible for apparel, it must be provided to 1) all Ohio State student attendees or 2) all volunteers at a program.
-General apparel for the organization members, costume purchase Apparel sold as a fundraiser SERVICE TRAVEL Limited to 50% of total program cost Costs associated with transportation and lodging expenses associated with a Program that is a service project not on campus.
+APPAREL Limited to 20% of the total program cost Costs associated with apparel at a program.
+Enough apparel should be ordered for all anticipated Ohio State student attendees or all volunteers at a program.
+If providing to all attendees, all student attendees must be equally eligible to receive apparel.
+Apparel only for organization members or a non volunteer select group of people, costume purchase Apparel sold as a fundraiser SERVICE / OUTREACH EXPENSES Limited to 50% of total program cost Costs associated with travel to and lodging at the service site.
+Supplies, materials, or equipment rentals used for volunteer activities during the service trip.